 This magnificent structure remains in use today.

-By the end of the nineteenth century, Carthage had more millionaires per capita than any other city in the United States.
-The primary source of the wealth were the rich deposits of lead and zinc and soon, the mine owners began to build fine homes in Carthage.
+By the end of the 19th century, Carthage had more millionaires per capita than any other city in the United States.
+The primary source of the wealth was the rich deposits of lead and zinc and soon, the mine owners began to build fine homes in Carthage.
 Huge deposits of gray marble at the north edge of Carthage provided another source of prosperity.
-In fact, the Missouri State Capitol, U.S. Capitol and White House are faced with marble that came from the Carthage area.
+In fact, the Missouri State Capitol, U.S. Capitol, and White House are faced with marble that came from the Carthage area.